JDede1/MLOps/README.md

 # MLOps Zoomcamp
-This is my first MlOps Zoomcamp project!
+This is my first MLOps Zoomcamp project!